 In December 2021, the Company reached agreement in principle to resolve two putative class actions pending in Federal Court in Massachusetts brought by members challenging the Company's denial of coverage for certain behavioral health residential programs.
 The estimated damages portion of the class action settlement was recorded in claims expense and the legal fees and other expenses recorded in administrative expense.
 The final damages amount will be based on class members filing claims with proper documentation and within the given timeline.
-The filing timeline has not yet been finalized.
+On April 11, 2023, the Court issued a final approval order and judgement.
+There was an immaterial reduction in estimated damages recorded in December 2022.